 Clostridium difficile, also known as C. difficile, C. diff, CDI (Clostridium difficile infection) or CDAD (Clostridium difficile-associated disease), is a bacterium that causes inflammation of the colon and antibiotic use is the most important risk factor, along with increasing age.
 C. difficile was estimated to cause almost half a million infections in the United States in 2011, and 29,000 died within 30 days of the initial diagnosis.
-CDC provides guidelines and tools to the healthcare community to help prevent C. difficile infections and also provides resources to help the public safeguard their own health.
+CDC provides guidelines and tools to the healthcare community to help prevent C. difficile infections and also provides resources to help the public safeguard their own health.19

-The number of C. Diff infections in Delaware was not statistically different from 1.0, with an SIR = 1.04 and 95% CI = 0.94, 1.15 (Table 3a).
-The SIR estimate for Kent General was significantly lower than expected (SIR = 0.68, 95% CI = 0.48, 0.93).
-SIRs for C. Diff infections in the seven other acute care hospitals did not differ from 1.0.
+The number of C. Diff infections in Delaware was not statistically different from 1.0, with an SIR = 1.06 and 95% CI that ranged from 0.96 to 1.16 (Table 3a).
+The SIR for St. Francis Hospital was significantly lower than expected (SIR = 0.41, 95% CI = 0.17, 0.85).
+SIR estimates for Beebe (SIR = 1.72) and Nanticoke (SIR = 1.57) Hospitals were higher than expected and both these SIR estimates were significantly elevated.
+SIRs for C. Diff infections in the other five acute care hospitals did not differ from 1.0.